percona/everest-doc/docs/release-notes/Percona Everest 0.8.0 (2024-02-21).md

 ### Multiple namespaces

 Starting with Percona Everest 0.8.0, we have introduced a new feature called **Multiple namespaces**.
 With this feature, you can create separate groups of resources within a single cluster.
-Namespaces enable you to partition your clusters logically, organizing and managing the resources effectively without impacting other resources in the same cluster.
+Namespaces enable you to partition your clusters logically, organizing and managing the resources effectively without impacting the other resources in the same cluster.

 To view the list of configured namespaces, navigate to <i class="uil uil-cog"></i> **Settings > Namespaces** on the Percona Everest UI.